ligato/docs/docs/user-guide/quickstart.md

 More information on VPP CLI commands is available [here](https://wiki.fd.io/view/VPP/Command-line_Interface_(CLI)_Guide).

-### 5.4 AgentCtl
+### 5.4 Agentctl

-AgentCtl is a CLI tool designed to manage not only a vpp-agent, but any software agent built with the Ligato framework.
+Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.

-agentctl help:
+Agentctl help:
 ```
 docker exec -it vpp-agent agentctl --help
 ```
 Output:
 ```
-Usage:	agentctl [options] COMMAND

      ___                    __  ________  __
     /   | ____ ____  ____  / /_/ ____/ /_/ /
    / /| |/ __ '/ _ \/ __ \/ __/ /   / __/ /